Where to Place Farm, Ranch & Equine Insurance

 Diverse operations (crop, livestock, agritourism, equine), remote locations, seasonal exposures, and specialized equipment create complex coverage needs.
 Many mainline carriers lack agricultural expertise, pushing agents toward farm bureau and specialty programs.

 The carrier recommendations below aren't theoretical — they come from agents who have actually bound coverage for farms, ranches, equine operations, and agricultural risks.
-The most frequently mentioned carriers are State Farm, Erie, Progressive, Markel, Travelers.
+The most frequently mentioned carriers are State Farm, Travelers, Farm Bureau, Progressive, Markel.
 Scroll down for the full list, state-by-state breakdowns, and detailed agent discussions.

 Industry Classification Codes